 Domain-specific working memory loads selectively increase negativity bias

-The availability of cognitive resources is necessary for successfully navigating our daily lives, including for adaptive processes in attention deployment (Franconeri, Alvarez, & Cavanagh, 2013), planning (Hayes-Roth & Hayes-Roth, 1979; Kliegel, Martin, McDaniel, & Phillips, 2007), decision-making (Deck & Jahedi, 2015; Whitney, Rinehart, & Hinson, 2008), inhibition (Ward & Mann, 2000) and cognitive control (Deveney & Pizzagalli, 2008).
-Thus, engagement in one task that taps a cognitive resource (i.e., cognitive load) impairs performance on a concomitant or subsequent task tapping the same resource (Richeson & Trawalter, 2005; Baumeister & Heatherton, 1996; Franconeri, Alvarez, & Cavanagh, 2013; Kahneman, 1973; Storbeck, 2012).
-For example, imagine a student attending a lecture while also text messaging a friend.
-As the student considers how to respond in their next message and directs cognitive resources (attention) towards the conversation and away from the lecture, the student’s ability to understand and remember the lecture material will suffer.
-Directing cognitive resources between different tasks in this manner taxes an already limited pool of cognitive resources (Baumeister & Heatherton, 1996; Kahneman, 1973).
-And on a larger scale, the accumulation of cognitive depletion can have widespread societal implications (e.g., burnout and absenteeism; Diestel & Schmidt, 2011).
-For instance, in emotionally demanding occupations (e.g., healthcare positions), cognitive depletion is associated with worse job performance (Ihle, Borella, Rahnfeld, Müller, Enge, Hacker, Wegge, Oris, & Kliegel, 2015; Motowidlo, Packard, & Manning, 1986) and increased job-related stress that has adverse downstream effects on executive functioning (Privitera, Rosenstein, Plessow, & LoCastro, 2014; Starcke, Wiesen, Trotzke, & Brand, 2016).
+The availability of cognitive resources is necessary for engaging adaptive processes in everyday life, including attentional deployment (Franconeri, Alvarez, & Cavanagh, 2013), decision-making (Deck & Jahedi, 2015; Whitney, Rinehart, & Hinson, 2008), cognitive control (Deveney & Pizzagalli, 2008), and emotion regulation (Schmeichel, 2007).
+Engagement in a task that taps a cognitive resource (i.e., a cognitive load) often results in a state of cognitive depletion, and this impairs performance on concomitant or subsequent tasks relying on the depleted resource (Richeson & Trawalter, 2005; Baumeister & Heatherton, 1996; Franconeri, Alvarez, & Cavanagh, 2013; Kahneman, 1973; Storbeck, 2012).
+For instance, suppressing emotional responses to film clips inhibits performance on subsequent tasks which also require emotion regulation or cognitive control (e.g., solving a difficult [or impossible?] anagram; Baumeister et al., 1998; resisting tempting food; Vohs and Heatherton, 2000).
+On a larger scale, cognitive resource depletion has widespread societal implications, such as burnout and absenteeism (Diestel & Schmidt, 2011).
+Cognitive depletion is also associated with worse job performance in emotionally demanding occupations (e.g., healthcare positions; Ihle, Borella, Rahnfeld, Müller, Enge, Hacker, Wegge, Oris, & Kliegel, 2015; Motowidlo, Packard, & Manning, 1986) and increased job-related stress that has adverse downstream effects on executive functioning (Privitera, Rosenstein, Plessow, & LoCastro, 2014; Starcke, Wiesen, Trotzke, & Brand, 2016).
+Although cognitive load interferes with many control and regulatory processes, the domain of resource depletion—whether the depletion taps emotion-related resources—appears to drive many emotion-related load effects.

-Notably, the domain of the resource depletion matters; that is, if the resources required for a particular task are not depleted, then task performance may be unaffected by the load.
-In other words, if it were the case that resources taxed by a load were not required to complete a task, then there may be no behavioral consequences on one’s task performance.
-For instance, when asked to remember the emotional expression of a face, rather than its identity, participants were less accurate on subsequent decisions in pairing concepts according to emotional properties (e.g., couple-happy) compared to to perceptual properties perceptual properties (e.g., lemon-yellow; Vermeulen, Niedenthal, Pleyers, Bayot, & Corneille, 2014).
+Domain-specific findings suggest that when the resources required to complete a concurrent task are not recruited by the cognitive load, then behavioral consequences on task performance are unlikely.
+For instance, when asked to remember the emotional expression of a face, rather than its identity, participants were less accurate on subsequent decisions in pairing concepts according to emotional properties (e.g., couple-happy) compared to to perceptual properties (e.g., lemon-yellow; Vermeulen, Niedenthal, Pleyers, Bayot, & Corneille, 2014).
 Neuroimaging research extends these findings by suggesting separable effects of load as a function of the domain (non-emotional versus emotional).
-For instance, changing the nature of cognitively demanding tasks, such that participants attend to and remember an emotional component (e.g., emotional expression instead of an identity) of the same stimuli, results in the recruitment of dissociable neural resources (Egner, Etkin, Gale, & Hirsch, 2008; Neta & Whalen, 2011).
+Changing the nature of cognitively demanding tasks, such that participants attend to and remember an emotional component (e.g., emotional expression instead of an identity) of the same stimuli, results in the recruitment of dissociable neural resources (Egner, Etkin, Gale, & Hirsch, 2008; Neta & Whalen, 2011).
 Therefore, when resources are engaged with an emotional load, the resources are no longer available for other emotional processes, and performance on these tasks will likely be impaired.
-As such, the effect of load on a concurrent or subsequent task may illuminate the processes required for that task.
+As such, the effect of load on a concurrent or subsequent task may illuminate the underlying processes engaged during that task.

 Resources used for categorizing emotional ambiguity